 The fallacy of the benefit of a fat tax refund

-It’s possible that through tax planning you may decrease your tax burden to the point where you pay less in taxes and get no refund.
+It’s possible that through tax planning you may decrease your tax burden, pay less in taxes all year, and get no refund.
 If you were looking for a refund you may be disappointed.
-However, you paid less in taxes and enjoyed the money throughout the year.
-I’ve had that conversation with some people who did not understand how the tax thing works.
+However, if you paid less overall, that’s a win for your financial plan.
+This is a conversation I have to have each year, as many clients look forward to that tax refund.

 Turning a $2500 tax refund into $615,000

-If that $11,068 could’ve been matched by the employer by 50% that average taxpayer would now have a balance of $16,600.
-Those lost funds would’ve cost them nothing.
 Behavioral economists would weigh in and say that these refunds often have a special place in the taxpayers mind.
 They call this mental accounting.
-That’s where dollars like a refund are considered plus money and could be used for things like a new TV or vacation or some other item that has a more present benefit.
-However what would happen if that person took the $2500 plus the matching contribution and invested it getting a 6% net return over a 40 year period?
+That’s where dollars like a refund are considered “plus money” that could be used for things like a new TV or vacation or some other item that has a more present benefit.
+However what would happen if that person took the $2,500 plus the matching contribution and invested it getting a 6 percent net return over a 40 year period?
 They would have $615,000 to help pay for their retirement lifestyle.

 (This is a hypothetical example and is not representative of any specific situation.)

 Some people find that they are getting a refund, but don’t have the cash to pay for an IRA.
 Meanwhile, putting money in an IRA can reduce your overall tax burden.
 So if you do get a refund, think about investing that money into an IRA to reduce your taxable income going forward.